theupdateframework/taps/tap4.md

 ### Feature: Terminating Pinning Delegations

 Normal delegations can be backtracking (default) or terminating.
-This delegation feature is documented in [the Diplomat paper](https://www.usenix.org/conference/nsdi16/technical-sessions/presentation/kuppusamy).
+This delegation feature is documented in [the Diplomat paper](https://www.usenix.org/conference/nsdi16/technical-sessions/presentation/kuppusamy) and in [TUF code](https://github.com/theupdateframework/tuf/blob/5e2d177f4dd213a13ee3f27f01f0f782cf544afa/tuf/repository_tool.py#L2121-L2130).
 The same concept can be applicable to pinned delegations.
 If a portion of the targets namespace is assigned to a particular root/repository, and that repository does not specify a particular target in that namespace, TUF could